Apr 4, 2026

 llms.txt Guide

-What llms.txt does well, what it does not replace, and how to make it useful for public product, docs, and trust pages.
+What llms.txt does well, what it does not replace, and how to make it useful for the pages you want retrieval systems to prioritize.

 What llms.txt is good for

-llms.txt works as a guidance file for retrieval systems.
-It helps explain your product boundary, key public routes, and which resources should be cited before others.
+llms.txt works as a reference file for retrieval systems.
+It helps explain which pages matter most and which resources should be cited before others.

-For CitationGraph, llms.txt points crawlers toward the homepage, docs hub, blog, trust pages, and the limited GEO preview while explicitly warning against over-reading the public repository.
+For CitationGraph, llms.txt points crawlers toward the homepage, docs hub, blog, trust pages, and the GEO preview while avoiding over-weighting the repository as the source of truth.

 What llms.txt does not replace